Drakansoul/malefic/README.md

 https://malefic.n2.pm/?OVERLAY_WS=ws://127.0.0.1:10501/ws
 ```

 To set the default view, add `&damageType=rDPS` to the end of the URL.
+To see sample data, add `&test`.

 ## Why?